 There has been no significant change in the number of companies audited under the FIEA or the Companies Act (Figure I-3-3).
 With regard to share by scale of audit firm, large-sized audit firms' share has been going down, mid-tier and small and medium-sized audit firms' share have been going up annually (Figure I-3-4).

-Figure I-3-3: Change in number of companies audited under FIEA and Companies Act (unit: companies)
+Figure I-3-3: Number of companies audited under FIEA and Companies Act (unit: companies)

-(Note 1) The number of audited companies is compiled based on operational reports submitted by audit firms.
-(Note 2) Figures for mid-tier audit firms that changed their closing month in FY2016 are compiled using FY2015 data as the number of audited firm for FY2016 is unknown.
+(Note) The number of audited companies is compiled based on operational reports submitted by audit firms.